AlexPei-YuTsai/BerkeleyDataBootcampProjectONE/README.md

 - ideally, we have data that has a dedicated ZIPCODE column (easier to merge)
 - a STATE column is kept in the shorterdf file for easier visualization purposes as we can just use pandas to filter for a state or two and see what things look like on a smaller scale

+### State Wage and Crime data
+The code reads and manipulates two datasets: "wage_estimates" and "crime_data."
+The "wage_estimates" dataset contains information about wage estimates for various occupations in different states.
+It creates a summary dataframe called "wage_estimates_summary" with columns "State," "Occupation," "Average hourly wage," "Average annual wage," "Median hourly wage," and "Median annual wage."
+The "crime_data" dataset contains information about crime statistics in different states.
+It selects specific columns from the "crime_data" dataset to create a summary dataframe called "crime_summary."
+The code filters the "crime_summary" dataframe to keep only data for 2020, creating a new dataframe called "crime_data_2020."
+Then, the code merges the "wage_estimates_summary" and "crime_data_2020" dataframes based on the common "State" column.
+Finally, the code creates a scatter plot using the matplotlib library in Python, displaying the relationship between average annual wage and total crimes in 2020.
+The plot is labeled "Average Annual Wage vs Total Crimes (2020)."
+A linear regression line is fitted to the data using the numpy library's polyfit function, and the slope and y-intercept are calculated.
+The correlation coefficient is calculated using the scipy library's pearsonr function, indicating a positive but moderate correlation between the two variables.
+The plot displays the relationship visually, with the trend line illustrating the direction of the relationship and the correlation coefficient providing a numerical measure of the strength of the correlation.

 #### sources so far
 - [money data](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-2020-zip-code-data-soi)
 - [zip conversion](https://simplemaps.com/data/us-zips)